Awards and Industry Recognition

 About Mark

-Mark Paschall is a Wealth Advisor with J.P.
+Mark Paschall is a Wealth Advisor at J.P.
 Morgan Wealth Management.

 As a member of The Washingtonian Group, Mark works with some of the area's most significant clients, drawing on his background in taxation and estate planning to open up the breadth of opportunities derived from strategic wealth guidance.
-He listens carefully to uncover each family's goals and dynamics and develops customized recommendations designed to get them there.
+He listens carefully to uncover each family's goals and dynamics and develops customized recommendations aligned with their objectives.

 For nearly two decades, Mark worked in tax compliance and consulting, establishing a solid foundation to efficiently address the many elements of wealth and model the best potential outcomes.
 Before joining J.P.
 Morgan, he was with BDO USA as a Managing Tax Director.